 - Roll each ball into the white sugar.
 Place on the prepared baking tray.

-- Bake for 8-10 minutes.
-Cookies will be soft and light brown.
+- Bake for 8-10 minutes in the preheated oven.
+The cookies will be soft and light brown.

 - Quickly press in a chocolate kiss candy into the center of each cookie.
 The cookie will crack slightly.